musl/the-kube/README.md

 		nodes, `kubectl get nodes` should show 3+ nodes in the `Ready` state.
 17. Deploy stuff.
 Have fun.
 Break things.
 Fix things.
 Change things.

+## Stuff I Want To Do
+- Write or find a load balancer that connects to the VXLAN and can dynamically exposes deployed services.
+I tried this with traefik but had issues getting the vxlan interface in FreeBSD to talk to the nodes.
+- Use a VPN (wireguard) or SSH (autossh/mosh) to automatically keep up a reverse proxy to a public host over which SSH and deployed services are accessible.
+- Get LVM provisioning working with k8s so I can play around with smoothing out running stateful services like databases completely automatically in K8s.
+- Take advantage of the GPIO pins in each APU and make a robot that runs K8s.
+- Improve the bootstrapping process so it's not 17 steps.
+- Get feedback from folks so this gets cooler, simpler, and more awesome.